bhartiy/learnsellacious/pages/35.marketplace/hyperlocal/docs.md

 ### Product Based:

-Each product has Its Location and Product Coordinates saved with it so Sellacious Hyperlocal can filter it with this information irrespective of seller and warehouse.
+Each product has Its Location and Product Coordinates saved with it so Sellacious Hyperlocal can filter it with this information.

 ![](p%20location.png)